 There is no charge to PSEO students for tuition, books or fees for items that are required to participate in a course.
 Students must meet the PSEO residency and eligibility requirements and abide by participation limits specified in Minnesota Statutes, section 124D.09.
 Funds may be available to help pay transportation expenses for qualifying students to participate in PSEO courses on college campuses.
 Schools may provide information to all students in grades 8-11 and their families by March 1, every year.
-Students must notify their school by May 30 if they want to participate in PSEO for the following school year.
+Students must notify their high school by May 30 if they want to participate in PSEO for the following school year.
 For current information about the PSEO program, visit the Minnesota Department of Education's Postsecondary Enrollment Options (PSEO) webpage.
+Students and parents/guardians must attend a mandatory PSEO informational meting in Jan./ Feb. presented by RHS counselors.